ICantMakeThings/NiceTOTP/README.md

 Full offline.
 And Standalone once all Keys have been added.

-Battery life for now seems like itll last, sleep mode after 1 minuite.
+Sleep mode after 1 minuite. battery life info at the bottom

 press a button or plug it in to charge to wake it